Can PwC survive its Oscars flub — and subsequent Twitter mockery?

 Final Curtain?

-The incident could put the Academy's long-standing relationship with PwC in play.
+The incident, however, could put the Academy's long-standing relationship with PwC in play.

 "If I was their competition, I would be pitching people at the Academy today to get a chance at that contract," Serrano said.